unitycatalog/unitycatalog/docs/usage/tables/avro.md

 As you can see, there are currently four (4) Delta tables pre-loaded in this catalog.

-Let's take a look at how we can create Parquet tables in Unity Catalog.
+Let's take a look at how we can create Avro tables in Unity Catalog.

 ## Create Avro table